botlabs-gg/yagpdb-docs-v2/content/custom-commands/commands.md

 {{% notice style="tip" title="Keeping your code safe" %}}

 It is reccomended to code your custom command using a local editor on your device.
 You will not be able to save your code on the dashboard if there are syntax errors in your code.
-Use an editor like **Vim**, **VSC**, or **Notepad++** for the best coding experience.
+Use an editor like **Vim**, **VS Code**, or **Notepad++** for the best coding experience.

 {{% /notice %}}